material-motion/material-motion/documentation/IndefiniteObservable/operators.md

 );
 ```

-Great - now we can write just our transformation function, `predicate` and
+Great - now we can write just our transformation function and let
-let `makeOperator` do all the subscribing work for us.
+`makeOperator` do all the subscribing work for us.

 But if we wanted to add another transformation function, we'd have to call
 `makeOperator` again.
 That's hard to read: